Does An Order Of Protection Go On Your Record?

 Although it can happen without official charges being filed, many individuals wonder, does a harassment order go on your record?
 The answer is both yes…and no.

 Because harassment orders are very similar to protection orders (which can proceed with a restraining order, or be extended as a type of restraining order) they are typically considered public records.
 In other words, this sort of court-ordered document will usually show up on a level 2 criminal background check.
-This leads many people to wonder whether a failed background check after starting job tasks can happen.
+This leads many people to wonder whether employment may be revoked due to background checks.
 And it’s a legitimate concern, especially if the harassment order is (or was) work related.

 Since many states have passed legislation that ensures anyone can look up protection orders, like a sex offender registry (which is designed to prevent crime by making people aware of potentially violent individuals), it’s important to understand the differences between these types of criminal records (like what disqualifies you from a level 2 background check) and how to search for them using official records.